-- Monthly financial statements will be presented to Board Members at every regularly scheduled meeting. - The President, President-Elect, Treasurer, and Executive Vice President are designated by the board to sign checks.
-Two signatures are required on every check. - A credit card will be issued to the Executive Vice President for the sole purpose of GAR business.
-Receipts will be submitted for all credit card charges. - Receipts for meetings at which meals which are charged to credit cards, except for personal travel, must note the names of the people at the meeting and the reason for the meeting. - Registration fees and sponsorship opportunities for GAR events shall be amended by the finance committee and presented to the board for vote. - Membership dues will be reviewed and established annually. - The association shall budget for an accountant every fiscal year. - The accountant shall perform the following monthly responsibilities: - o Create monthly financial statements for the association and the MLS. - O Submit an electronic payroll every two weeks
+- Monthly financial statements will be presented to Board of Directors at every regularly scheduled meeting. - The President, President-Elect, Treasurer, Vice President, Past President and Chief Executive Officer and MLS Director are designated by the board to sign checks.
+Two signatures are required on every check. - A credit card will be issued to the Chief Executive Officer and Treasurer for the sole purpose of GAR business.
+Receipts will be submitted for all credit card charges. - Receipts for meetings at which meals which are charged to credit cards, except for personal travel, must note the names of the people at the meeting and the reason for the meeting. - Membership dues will be reviewed and established annually. - The association shall budget for a bookkeeper/accountant every fiscal year. - The accountant shall perform the following monthly responsibilities: - o Create monthly financial statements for the GAR and the BSCMLS. - o Submit an electronic payroll bi-weekly. - O Pay account receivables before the due date of the invoice. - o Issue annual 1099 forms for GAR contractors. - o Issue W-2 forms to employees.

-- O Pay account receivables before the due date of the invoice. - o Issue annual 1099 forms for GAR contractors. - The association treasurer is required to initial all the GAR monthly and annual bills.
+- O Submit quarterly tax payments to the IRS and the state of Montana. - The bookkeeper shall initial all the GAR and BSCMLS monthly and annual bills.
 The initials may be after the check for the expense has been written.